Drandel/Drandel/README.md

 - 👋 Hi, I’m Dean Randel, @Drandel
-- 👀 I’m interested in React and Ruby on Rails Development
+- 👀 I’m interested in React and Ruby on Rails, React, C# and Game Development
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/dean-randel-92a072a8/)
   - Email: Dee.randel@gmail.com